PassHub for Business

 "Select user to add" shows a list of users you can include in the group.

-NOTE: invited (authorized) users are not listed if they have not created the PassHub account yet (i.e., are not in an active, admin, etc. state).
+NOTE: invited (authorized) users are not listed if they have not created a PassHub account yet (i.e., are not in an active, admin, etc. state).

 The "Add" button puts the selected user into the group list.
 Later, you can remove any user by clicking the "X" icon in the corresponding line.
 You, being a site admin and the creator of the group, are also a member of the group.